danpechi/ADAS_DSPy/README.md

 **Abhinav Krishnan**, **Dan Pechi**

-We create an LLM-agent creator powered by another agent, that can generate code for you based on your requirements.
+We create an LLM-agent creator powered by another agent, that can generate code based on your requirements.
 The agent-creator is powered by a large language model (LLM) that is performing retrieval on a dataset of dspy.Module definitions.
 The agent-creator comes with a front-end chat interface that allows you to ask for code snippets, and will generate the code for you.
 The dataset was created by scraping GitHub for code containing dspy.Module definitions.

 ## Usage